tmtsoftware/csw-pkg-demo/README.md

 * test_dynamic_containers.sh - does the same as above, but creates the containers on the fly using a [scalas](http://www.scala-sbt.org/0.13/docs/Scripts.html) script and config files for the containers

+* test_containers_with_config_service.sh - does the same as above, but in this case the containers get the configurations from the config service, which is started in the script

 Test with the web app
 ---------------------